-Parents are encouraged to convey the message that the completion of homework assignments is important and is a valuable part of each student's education.
+Parents/Guardians are encouraged to convey the message that the completion of homework assignments is important and is a valuable part of each student's education.
 Classroom teachers will send home information regarding homework expectations for their class during the first few weeks of school.
-Assigned homework will be in keeping with the ability of the students.
 Some homework assignments may be activities, while others will be practice necessary to reinforce classroom instruction.
-Parents are sometimes asked to sign homework assignments and are always welcome to call the school for clarification about homework.
+Parents/Guardians are sometimes asked to sign homework assignments and are always welcome to call the school for clarification about homework.

-In general, students in the lower elementary grades should spend no more than 10 - 15 minutes on homework, while students in the upper elementary grades should spend no more than 20 - 30 minutes on homework.
-Homework should never cause a child overwhelming stress or frustration.
-If this happens, please send in a note/email to your child's teacher explaining where your child was most frustrated so they can follow up with your child the next day.
+In general, students in the lower elementary grades should spend no more than 10-15 minutes on homework, while students in the upper elementary grades should spend no more than 20-30 minutes on homework.
+Homework should never cause a student overwhelming stress or frustration.
+If this happens, please send in a note/email to your student's teacher explaining where your student was most frustrated so they can follow up with your student the next day.